First Aid: Burns

 - The burn is on the face, hands, feet, joints, or genitals.

-- The burn looks infected (with swelling, pus, or increasing redness or red streaking of the skin near the wound).
+- The burn looks infected while it is healing.
+Signs of infection include swelling, pus, or increasing redness or red streaking of the skin near the burn area.

 - Be careful when using candles, space heaters, and curling irons.